Binance Market Update (2022-08-26)

 Binance

-The global cryptocurrency market cap now stands at $1.03T, down by -1.37% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, down by -3.56% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SNM, LUNC, and STG, up by 83%, 18%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include SNM, LUNC, and SNX, up by 43%, 13%, and 7%, respectively.

 Top stories of the day: